 Scalable bit rate support to deal with different possible physical interfaces.

 Another aspect is the currently ongoing standardization of the EVS Codec Extension for Immersive Voice and Audio Services (IVAS) codec.
-While split rendering is not a specific design objective, the IVAS codec work item should ideally provide split rendering solutions that would enable using IVAS services over clients with split architecture.
+While low complex rendering for lightweight devices is not a specific design objective, the IVAS codec work item should ideally provide solutions that would enable using IVAS services over head-tracked lightweight clients meeting relevant requirements.

-Bearing in mind the evolution of the AR/XR technologies, it would be desirable to design split renderer solutions that under certain limitations are agnostic in a sense that the pre-render component could be connected with any immersive binaural audio framework through suitable APIs.
+Bearing in mind the evolution of the AR/XR technologies, it would be desirable to design low complex solutions for head-tracked binaural audio rendering on lightweight devices that under certain limitations are agnostic in a sense that the pre-renderer component in the presentation engine could be connected with any immersive binaural audio framework through suitable APIs.

-Thus, the work to be carried out under this work item should develop split render solutions for immersive audio that give benefits to devices and services with split renderer architecture.
-In that sense, the work item will generally contribute to the goals of its parent work item MeCAR.
-However, no upwards dependency on MeCAR is expected, neither in terms of impact on timelines nor on objectives.
-Timewise, it is expected that results of the work item may be brought to already completed MeCAR specifications by means of CRs.

 4 Objective

-The overall objective of this work item is to develop solutions for immersive audio split rendering that are compatible with the envisaged split architectures.
+The overall objective of this work item is to develop solutions for low complex immersive binaural audio on head-tracked lightweight devices that are compatible with the envisaged split architectures and demonstrate operational benefits over solutions with full decoding and rendering in the XR Runtime.
 The following objectives should be achieved with the work item:

-Provide format specification for intermediate split rendered audio representation(s).
+Provide format specification for intermediate representation(s).

 Provide functional requirements for pre-renderer operations to be carried out by Presentation Engine.